databricks/terraform-provider-databricks/docs/resources/sql_permissions.md

 }
 ```

+It is required to define all permissions for a securable in a single resource, otherwise Terraform cannot guarantee config drift prevention.

 ## Example Usage

 The following resource definition will enforce access control on a table by executing the following SQL queries on a special auto-terminating cluster it would create for this operation: